babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 ### Dependencies May Not Publish ES2015+

-This effort will only be standard if it becomes straightfoward to do as a library author.
+This effort will only be standard if it becomes straightforward to do as a library author.
 It will be hard to argue for the significance of this change if both new and popular libraries aren't able to ship the latest syntax.

 Due to the complexity and tooling setup, it may be difficult for projects to publish ES2015+/ESM.
 This is probably the biggest issue to get right, and more documentation just isn't enough.